City Time Machine 3D: When It Fits and When It Does Not

 Showing someone how a streetscape changes

-Each lot keeps its own footprint through time, so the small 1945 corner shop grows into the same corner's 1985 office and, later, its 2055 tower.
+Showing someone how a streetscape changes is easy in City Time Machine 3D: each lot keeps its own footprint through time, so the small 1945 corner shop grows into the same corner's 1985 office and, later, its 2055 tower.
 Pick one building with a kid or a curious friend, click each era label in turn, and watch it grow.
-Neon signs flicker in the neon decades; by 2055, hover craft with glow rings bob above the road and holographic signs rotate and pulse.
-It is a conversation starter about how cities change, not a history lesson - no real city is depicted, and the shop names are invented.

 Poking around at street level

-Drag on the scene to orbit the block, scroll or pinch to zoom down to street level, and click any era label to jump straight to that year.
+Poking around at street level in City Time Machine 3D means drag on the scene to orbit the block, scroll or pinch to zoom down to street level, and click any era label to jump straight to that year.
 Down low, pedestrians walk the sidewalks past era-styled street lamps while vehicles drive both roads.
-If you want atmosphere, the optional ambience adds a quiet per-era hum.

 Where it does not fit

-This is not a city-building game: there is no economy, no traffic to manage, and no build or demolish tools - the timeline is the whole interaction.
+City Time Machine 3D does not fit when you want a city-building game: there is no economy, no traffic to manage, and no build or demolish tools - the timeline is the whole interaction.
 There is no progression either: no accounts, no leaderboards, no multiplayer, no saves beyond the era this browser remembers.
-And it is not a research source: every era is a stylized, artistic take on generic architecture, and 2055 is openly speculative fiction.
-For a real city's past, an archive serves you better.

 To learn the slider, camera, and sound controls one at a time, see City Time Machine 3D: step by step.